-Guidance on content patterns and key concepts: scope — societal architecture — actor maps — statute books — initiative books — resource books — three realm maps — government functions — industry sectors — municipal circles
+Guidance on content patterns and key concepts: Global Partnership — scope — societal architecture — actor maps — statute books — initiative books — resource books — three realm maps — government functions — industry sectors — municipal circles

 Actor Levels: macro, meso, micro, pico

 Actors at levels Macro, Meso, Micro and Pico

 The table below generically characterizes actors at different levels in a modern society.
 Development agendas such as Addis Ababa Action Agenda - #a4a2030 involve actors at multiple levels.
 A regulative cycle or collective regulative bundle describes one possible way to deal with (required) change in a system or constellation (see the presentation on the Actor Atlas & Shingo Levels of Transformation1).

 The level (macro, meso, micro, or pico) of a Principal2, will determine attributes of its interests (e.g., the resources for survival and growth that it must consume, produce or protect).